HenriqueRulez/ranek-app/README.md

 # ranek-app

 ## Project purpose
-App developet to study and improve my knowledge on Vue.js, using templates, Vuex, Vuerouter and JsonAPI as a fake endpoint to REST requests.
+App developed to study and improve my knowledge on Vue.js, using templates, Vuex, Vuerouter and JsonAPI as a fake endpoint to REST requests.

 ## Project setup
 ```